All Episodes

 Sometimes it seems the Supreme Court's main purpose these days is to resolve disputes between Republicans and President Obama.

-The justices are set to consider his executive order that would allow millions of undocumented workers to avoid deportation.
+On Monday, as Obama approaches the end of his historic second term, the justices are set to consider his executive order that would allow millions of undocumented workers to avoid deportation.

-Now let me give you a couple pull quotes.
+Now, let me give you a couple pull quotes.

-I'm gonna read the whole thing.
+I'm going to read the whole thing.

 Pull quote number one, imagine what executive orders Ted Cruz or Donald Trump would issue if elected president.